flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-obtain-outputs.md

 Some time we'd like to use rename an output, so that it can be consumed by other Kubernetes controllers.
 For example, we might retrieve a key from a Secret manager, and it's an AGE key, which must be ending with ".agekey" in the secret.
 In this case, we need to rename the output.

-TF-controller supports mapping output names using the `old_name:new_name` format.
+Tofu-controller supports mapping output names using the `old_name:new_name` format.

 In the following example, we renamed `age_key` output as `age.agekey` entry for the `helloworld-output` secret's data, so that other components in the GitOps pipeline could consume it.